-After a refreshing lunch in the Fred Allicock Building you will depart for Iwokrama's Famous Canopy Walkway.
+After a refreshing lunch in the Fred Allicock Building, you will depart for Iwokrama's Famous Canopy Walkway.
 The 154 metre (505 ft.) state-of-the-art Iwokrama Canopy Walkway offers a totally unique experience in the region and envelopes you in the jungle's mid-level canopy through a series of suspension bridges and decks from heights of up to 30 metres (98 ft.).

 You'll have the chance to see birds like the Green Aracari, Scarlet Macaw, Guiana Toucanette or Channel-bill Toucan.
 Red Howler Monkeys may also be observed.
-Check out the epiphytes such orchids and bromeliads, and look for the amazing parasitic Ficus plant as it engulfs another tree.
+Check out the epiphytes such orchids and bromeliads and look for the amazing parasitic Ficus plant as it engulfs another tree.
 There is also the Greenheart Tree, the Waramadan (endemic in Guyana only to the Iwokrama Forest) and the poisonous Aromata!

-©2017 Iwokrama International Centre for Rainforest Conservation and Development Revised January 2017 - Prices and tour details subject to change.
-Please see our website for details.
-As you return late afternoon to the River Lodge, you may catch a glimpse of the elusive Jaguar; South America's largest cat.
+As you return late afternoon to the River Lodge, you may catch a glimpse of the elusive Jaguar, South America's largest cat.
 Spend a relaxing evening enjoying dinner overlooking the scenic vistas of the Essequibo River.